chain4travel/chain4travel-website/src/posts/camino-network-2025-travel-trends.md

 description: Skift (a leading travel industry news platform) released its megatrends forecast for 2025.
 Looking at these predictions, one can clearly see signals of a fundamental shift in how travel products are distributed, purchased, and experienced.
 socialImage: social_traveltrends.png
 permalink: /camino-network-2025-travel-trends/
-authorslug: ankehsu
+authorslug: vladimirnovikov
-authorname: Anke Hsu
+authorname: Vladimir Novikov
 publishDate: 2025-01-27
 cover: /img/traveltrends-article.png
 ---